oss-wec/telemetr-docs/content/telemetr-db/tables/index.md

 +++

 First thing first, we need to create all the tables for the database.
-The code for the tables can be found (in this folder on GitHub)[https://github.com/wiesr/telemetr-db/tree/master/schema].
+The code for the tables can be found [in this folder on GitHub](https://github.com/wiesr/telemetr-db/tree/master/schema).
 I like to create the tables in the order that the data flows in the database.

 ## Conventions